 A 7-year stint in the wine industry makes choosing wines for events one of my favorite tasks.
-Wine can be intimidating—it was for me before I start learning what I liked, what I didn’t and why.
-I’m sharing some tips for choosing wines for your events and of course for yourself during these social distancing times!
+Wine can be intimidating—it was for me before I started learning what I liked, what I didn’t, and why.
+I’m sharing some tips for choosing wines for your events and, of course, for yourself during these social distancing times!

 Below are my top picks for what I’m drinking during the pandemic:

 Still not sure what wine to choose for your event?
 While you’re at home during COVID-19, use this time to brush up on your wine knowledge!
-Wineries and breweries alike are hosting virtual tastings to keep the wine & spirits community engaged and you can get in on the action too.
+Wineries and breweries alike are hosting virtual tastings to keep the wine and spirits community engaged, and you can get in on the action, too.
 Check out some options for virtual tastings here.
 Cheers!